ssuhazip/2407068-2401224-2404000-2407990-2407859-2408551-MA1805-Final-Project/README.md

 **Han: Main Coder/ Maps Coder-**
 My role in this project is coding the tilemap, fixing any bugs/issues within the code and, in response to our prototype's feedback, I had organised our folders.
 I also had the responsibility of managing the GitHub repository and ensuring all group members had access to it.

 The code I have contributed is initialising the tilemap variables alongside the tileRules of the code.
 I also coded the Tile class.
-Furthermore, I had helped with merging the player code and some of the goblins code into the sketch.js.
+Furthermore, I had helped with merging the player code, crown code and some of the goblins code into the sketch.js.

 The issues I was able to fix were the positioning of the scrollpage text to be aligned to the centre so it was completely visible; the player was not moving when we first merged the player code and I was able to fix this issue within the keyPressed function.
 I had also adjusted the tileSize and Canvas size to fix the proportions of the graphic/ images shown.